 To install updates to the vSphere Web Client extension for IBM Spectrum Control, redeploy the extension.
 To update the IBM Spectrum Control server configuration information for the vSphere Web Client extension, you must also reinstall the extension.
-Redeploy the extension by adding the vCenter Server system as a data source in the web-based GUI.
+Redeploy the extension by adding the vCenter Server system as a data source in the IBM Spectrum Control GUI.